Haldrion/rcos-status-updates/fall_2018/week_01.md

 ## Last Week's Accomplishments

 > So far I have been working on finding a cheaper microcontroller.
 We were origionally using a
 > Raspberry Pi 3 which costs over $40.
-Through my reasearch I disovered the Node MCU Lua ESP8266
+Through my research I discovered the Node MCU Lua ESP8266
 > boards which sell for $6 on Amazon and have Arduino + WiFi.
 If we need bluetooth, might go with
 > the Raspberry Pi 0.